All about the budget and prices of a trip to Chile!

 For a local lunch in a traditional restaurant, plan to spend about 10,000 pesos ($12.50 USD).
 In a trendy restaurant that price is more like 15,000 pesos ($18.50 USD).
 And in a more luxurious, starred restaurant, prices vary enormously and can skyrocket.

-A traditional dinner will cost you about 15,000 pesos ($18.50 USD) in an authentic restaurant.
-In a more fashionable restaurant or one that serves international food that number could be closer to 20,000 pesos ($25 USD).
+A traditional dinner will cost you around 18,000 pesos in an authentic restaurant.
+In a more fashionable restaurant or with foreign food, count 22,000 pesos.
 For dinner in a gourmet restaurant, prices quickly rise above 35,000 Chilean pesos ($43 USD).

 In Torres del Paine or in large hotels, you can expect to add 20% on top of that!
 Do not forget that in Chile has an “optional” tip on the bill of 10% (but that amount is almost always expected unless you had a terrible experience).